unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Bugs Fixed =
 * Scripts and Styles now load only on pages with forms
-* Fixed a bug that conflicted with WooCommerce v2.4.6
+* Fixed a that conflicted with WooCommerce v2.4.6
 * put back the "disable" condition
-* fixes "is greater" and "is smaller" condition bug that reverted to is
+* fixes "is greater" and "is smaller" condition that reverted to is
 * autopopulate select fields use ID correctly for post_type and term_id for taxonomy